Accelerate Revenue Generation

 Personalization in banking is about providing relevant services or advice to strengthen relationships and reduce attrition.
 The impact on long- and short-term value can be huge — improving performance and customer satisfaction, making marketing and sales more efficient, and increasing revenue and wallet share.

 “Boston Consulting Group (BCG) estimates that for every $100B in assets that a bank has, it can achieve as much as $300M in revenue growth by personalizing its customer interactions.”

 Bottom line, connecting your sales and marketing to deliver personalized experiences is no longer just a nice to have, it is a must have.

 The Benefits of Realizing a Personalized Experience

 There are many different means of developing personalized content, and most customers say they want it, but does it really produce results?
-In a Harvard Business Review survey 64% of respondents acknowledged that their businesses’ personalization strategies had a positive impact on their revenue gains, with 19% saying that it had a “big” impact.
-Other studies have seen similar results:
+In a Harvard Business Review survey 64 percent of respondents acknowledged that their businesses’ personalization strategies had a positive impact on their revenue gains, with 19 percent saying that it had a “big” impact.
+Other studies have seen similar results as well.

 How Businesses Can Achieve Personalization

 More customers are engaging across channels and seeking out information alone or with their peers, rather than working through traditional sales channels.
 This makes it more important than ever for marketing and sales teams to be hyper connected when understanding who their customers are, where they are in their journey, and how to best engage them — on their terms.